Retinoid 9cUAB30 in Producing a Biologic Effect in Patients with Early Stage Breast Cancer

 - Have not used exogenous hormone replacement therapy or hormonal contraception in the year prior to diagnosis.
 The use of non-systemic estrogen (such as vaginal estrogen use) is allowed

 - The effects of 9cUAB30 on the developing human fetus are unknown.
-Since retinoids are known to be teratogenic, to avoid any complications due to unintentional pregnancies only postmenopausal women and some premenopausal women (as outlined below) will be eligible; should a woman become pregnant or suspect she is pregnant while participating in this study, she should inform her study physician immediately * Women will be considered postmenopausal if one of the following is met: ** Prior bilateral oophorectomy ** 60 years of age or older ** Age less than 60 years; amenorrheic for 12 or more months; and follicle stimulating hormone (FSH) and plasma estradiol in the postmenopausal range * Premenopausal women without childbearing potential are eligible to participate if one of the following criteria is met: ** Prior hysterectomy ** Prior fallopian tubal ligation (cut, tied, or sealed) ** Prior placement of permanent intratubal contraceptive devices (e.g. Essure) ** Partner with prior vasectomy and willing to use barrier method (e.g. condoms)
+Since retinoids are known to be teratogenic, to avoid any complications due to unintentional pregnancies only postmenopausal women and some premenopausal women (as outlined below) will be eligible; should a woman become pregnant or suspect she is pregnant while participating in this study, she should inform her study physician immediately * Women will be considered postmenopausal if one of the following is met: ** Prior bilateral oophorectomy ** 60 years of age or older ** Age less than 60 years; amenorrheic for 12 or more months; and follicle stimulating hormone (FSH) in the postmenopausal range * Premenopausal women without childbearing potential are eligible to participate if one of the following criteria is met: ** Prior hysterectomy ** Prior fallopian tubal ligation (cut, tied, or sealed) ** Prior placement of permanent intratubal contraceptive devices (e.g. Essure) ** Partner with prior vasectomy and willing to use barrier method (e.g. condoms)

 - Participants must have the ability to understand, and the willingness to sign, a written informed consent document